bmichini/brewcart/recipes/coffeeIPA.md

 Target pre-boil volume: 7.5 gal.
 Target pre-boil gravity: 1.064 (after adding dextrose).

-Boil 75 min.
+Boil 60 min.
 Whirlpool and chill within 20 minutes after knockout.
 Add hops continuously during the whirlpool for a variety of aromatics in the finished beer.

 ## Fermentation and Conditioning

-* Ferment at 67 degF for 1 week, allowing temperature to rise to about 72 degF after the first few days.
+* Ferment at 66 degF for 1 week, allowing temperature to rise to about 72-75 degF after the first 3 days.
 Ensure desired attenuation before cold crashing.
 * Cold-condition 35 degF for 2 weeks
 * Add dry hops just prior to serving
 * Blend cold-brew coffee into beer just after dry hopping